 The Federal Aviation Administration (FAA) participates as a technical advisor to the Portland International Jetport on community noise concerns.
 The agency participates in the airport's semi-annual Noise Advisory Committee meetings.
 The agency has implemented two recent initiatives related to community concerns about noise:

 Harbor Visual Approach (HVA) for Runway 29

-The FAA conducted an environmental review of the procedure in accordance with the requirements of the National Environmental Policy Act (NEPA) and issued a Categorical Exclusion.
+The FAA evaluated the procedures for safety, operational feasibility and environmental impact.
+The agency conducted an environmental review in accordance with the requirements of the National Environmental Policy Act (NEPA) and issued a Categorical Exclusion.